Col & Marj Drewitt

 Creating a Length of Straight Track

 If you are creating a straight length of track, the rail joiner is fitted by pulling the end sleeper bed off the rail, just enough to reveal the slot under the rail tie, in the end sleeper bed Fig 2.
 However, before you do this, use a flat file to remove any burrs on the end of the rail and the rail flange.
 Slip the rail joiner lug into the sleeper bed slot Fig 3.
 Then push the rail joiner back onto the rail.
-The joiner will be tight; with a light hammer gently tap the joiner into rail to the halfway point on the Piko joiner Fig 4.
+The joiner will be tight; with a light hammer gently tap the joiner into rail to the halfway point on the Piko joiner Fig 1.
 The end result is shown in Fig. 5.
-Repeat this process on the opposite end on the rail.
+Repeat this process on the opposite end of the other rail.
 When finished, you will have a rigid section of straight track.

 Fig 2 Fig 3.